emfcamp/software_stories/volunteer_system_user_stories.md

 * Sign up to train a training session (?)

 > Marking people as trained is handled in `apps/volunteer/training.py`

 > Requires volunteer admin privileges

 > Is pretty clunky - just shows list of all volunteers who're interested in role with checkbox for trained.

 > I think tracking training in volunteer system was only done for bar previously and it was auto ticked when they completed questions so this UI was never actually used.
-Is it going to be needed?
+Is it going to be needed this time or are we likely to only need training for bar and it'll auto mark people as trained?

 As a manager I would like to:
 -----------------------------